rk-software-systems/tychron-api-net-client-library/RKSoftware.Tychron.APIClient/README.md

 - Create a new instance of API Clients directly in code and use them.
 ```
-// create Http Client (it is better to obtain if rom HttpClientFactory)
+// create Http Client (it is better to obtain it from HttpClientFactory)
 var httpClient = new HttpClient();

 // Set Tychron API related data (Authorization header and base url)
 httpClient.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", bearerKey);
+httpClient.BaseAddress = baseSmsUrl;
+// for MMS
-httpClient.BaseAddress = baseUrl;
+// httpClient.BaseAddress = baseMmsUrl

 // Create Tychron API Clients
-var mmsClient = new TychronMmsClient(httpClient);
 var smsClient = new TychronSmsClient(httpClient);
+// for MMS
+// var mmsClient = new TychronMmsClient(httpClient);

 // Make requests
 ```
 - ASP.NET Core Dependency Injection
 ```
 // Register Tychron API Clients in Startup.cs
-services.RegisterTychronClients(baseUrl, bearerKey);
+services.RegisterTychronClient<TychronSmsClient>(baseSmsUrl, bearerKey);
+services.RegisterTychronClient<TychronMmsClient>(baseMmsUrl, bearerKey)

 // Inject Tychron API Clients in your controllers or services
 public class MyController : Controller